-When the State considers an applicant’s eligibility for Medicaid, it meticulously scrutinizes the applicant’s financial assets to ensure that all resources are valued below the $2,000.00 limit.
+When the State considers an applicant’s eligibility for Medicaid, it meticulously examines the applicant’s finances to ensure that all resources are valued below the $2,000.00 limit.
 In order to fully determine whether an applicant is Medicaid eligible, the State considers all assets, including real estate, bank accounts, and liquid resources.
-Issues exist all too often where families are torn between their need for Medicaid assistance and their ability to support themselves.
-Fortunately, federal regulations provide help in situations where individuals and their spouses are up against the wall.
+Often families are torn between their need for Medicaid assistance for a family member and their ability to support themselves.
+Fortunately, federal regulations provide some limited help in situations where individuals and their spouses are up against the wall.
 If your Medicaid application has been denied because of excess “liquid resources” as part of a family business, an appeal may be in order.

-Here’s another common fact pattern: One federal district court held that “liquid resources” used in trade or business can be considered excludable from calculation of assets for Medicaid eligibility.
+One federal district court held that “liquid resources” used in trade or business can be considered excludable from the calculation of assets for Medicaid eligibility.
 The court quoted 20 C.F.R. § 416.1201(b), which defines “liquid resources” as encompassing “cash or other property which can be converted to cash within 20 days.”
 See 20 C.F.R. § 416.1201(b).
 The statute clarifies that accounts held with a financial institution, such as savings and checking accounts, inter alia, are liquid resources.

 Further, the Supreme Court of North Dakota applied 20 C.F.R. § 416.1220 to a case in which it was not the Medicaid applicant, but his spouse, who wholly owned a business.
 The court read 20 C.F.R. § 416.1220 to say that, for the purposes of eligibility for the Supplemental Security Income (SSI) program, the statute “exempts property essential to self-support, including liquid resources used in conjunction with the operation of a trade or business.”
 Since Medicaid relies upon the definition of income under SSI, the court held that the applicant’s wife should have received a fairer opportunity to establish that her business accounts were distinct from their personal accounts and thus should have been excluded from consideration of benefits.